bluday/bluday-dotnet/README.md

 # bluday-dotnet

-A .NET library with common solutions and convenient method extensions.
+A library for .NET 8 (and above) with common solutions and convenient method extensions.

-### Supported versions

-* .NET 8